Climbers & Keepers

 1. Bearo – Obtained from my friend Micky.
 A lot packed into this chubby (2-4 oz) plum shaped red fruit!
 Has excellent acidic flavor (perfect for canning/freezing…) combined with high yields and produces over a long period of time.
 The virtue of this one…is that it is capable of growing over 12 feet long!
 A climber, to be used to shade a deck or veranda!
 Keep roots cool mulched, moist and well fed.
 It has a lot of work to do!
 Ind.
 75 days Pkt…$3.00

-2. Climbing-Trip-L-Crop (aka Italian Tree) There appear to be several varieties, laying claim to this famous name.
+2. Climbing-Trip-L-Crop (aka Italian Tree) Back for 2025!
+There appear to be several varieties, laying claim to this famous name.
 Their claim is its ability to grow vines to 15 feet by season’s end.
 Each plant can produce tons of fruits (forms of huge beefsteaks…), some of them reaching 1 to 3 lb plus!
 Fruits are mild-flavored, sweet, rich and meaty with few seeds.
 Ind.
 75-90 days Ex: 1) “Climbing Pink” – regular leaf, pink 4-6oz, good yield, great flavor.
 2) “Climbing Trip-L-Crop Pink” – large 12oz beefsteaks, long season production, fruits have 12 seed cavities, flesh is sweet, texture is succulent to creamy.
 Reg. leaf.
 3) “Climbing Trip-L-Crop Burgess” – obtained from S. S. Ex.
 Large dark pink beefsteaks on tall vines.
 4)Climbing Trip-L-Crop (Red)” – largest of all, with fruits reaching 2 lbs, vermilion red.
 5) “Trip-L-Crop” – Potato-leafed plants bearing pink flattened globes of 10-12oz (5” x 3.5”) 6) “Pink Climber” – Potato-leafed, large seeded, 10-16oz pink fruits.
 From Rosella Richardson.
 Summer 2020, mine were: very productive, huge rose/red fruits on large potato leafed plants of 7 feet.
 Pkt…$3.00

 3. Lunch Bucket unknown history.
 Small red fruits are perfect for children’s lunch boxes, about (4-5oz.)
 Flavor is unusual…spicy and salty at the same time. (maybe better for “big” children, than for small children) Plants are very productive and vigorous…growing to 8 feet!
 This variety is unusually early for such a tall one.
 Ind.
 67 days